TheBraveByte/mail-app/test.md

 Humans demonstrate concurrency.
 You have unique thoughts, feelings, and actions.
 Multitasking is natural for you, whether talking, reading this article, critical thinking or listening to music.
 Your brain adeptly manages these processes without becoming overwhelmed.

-Concurrency proves valuable in software programs and applications.
+Concurrency proves beneficial in software programs and applications.
 Like humans, the software can benefit from executing multiple tasks simultaneously.
 This approach ensures a substantial increase in productivity, allows for the speedy completion of functions and promotes a well-rounded approach towards accomplishing your objectives.

-We have covered the fundamentals of concurrency and goroutines sufficiently.
+You have covered the fundamentals of concurrency and goroutines sufficiently.
 It's time to prepare ourselves for the real challenges ahead.

 ## Benefits of using Goroutines and Gmail Integration